 Beljan leaves hospital to keep Florida lead

-(Reuters) - Charlie Beljan checked out of a Florida hospital a day after a major health scare and thanks in part to a couple of peanut butter sandwiches retained his Children's Miracle Network Hospitals Classic lead on Saturday.
+(Reuters) - Charlie Beljan checked out of a Florida hospital after a major health scare and retained his Children's Miracle Network Hospitals Classic lead on Saturday.

-Beljan shot a sparkling 64 on Friday to take a three-stroke lead despite suffering breathing problems and having to lie down on the course several times during his round.
+Beljan grabbed a three-shot lead on Friday by shooting a 64 despite breathing problems and having to lie down on the course several times during his round.

 (Reporting by Gene Cherry in Salvo, North Carolina, editing by Ed Osmond)